Table of Contents

 Linguise vs. WPML

-If you own a WordPress website, then WPML may be one of your alternatives.
+If you own a WordPress website, WPML may be one of your alternatives.
 WPML has been a reputable translation solution in the WP community for many years.
 However, there are a couple of differences between Linguise and WPML.

 With WPML, you have to translate the content manually or with the help of a translation service.
 Besides that, all the translations are hosted on your WordPress website.
 On websites with many pages, that heavily impacts the website speed.